Sunbutter acts as a great replacement for peanut in this quick noodle stirfry. Quick, easy, and oh-so good!

 Peanut butter, or even almond, would be a lovely, more economical substitute for the sunbutter.
 This one, however, is for those with nut allergies, like my daughter, so I used sunflower seed butter.
 A little soy sauce, a splash of Nakano natural rice vinegar, and the juice of one lime add plenty of flavor and moisture to make this a delightfully light lunch or summer supper.

-- In a small bowl, whisk together the sunbutter, soy sauce, rice vinegar, and lime juice.
+- In a small bowl, whisk together the nut butter, soy sauce, lime juice, rice vinegar, honey, and red pepper flakes.
+Whisk in oils.
 Set aside.

 - Serve hot or cold.